-IMPORTANT: After you implement the new LAN, power cycle all of your network devices (including the OvrC Pro Hub, if applicable).
+IMPORTANT: After you implement the new LAN, power cycle all of your network devices.
 You will temporarily lose your Internet connection (approximately 3-5 minutes).

 - Reserve 10.10.0.10 for the switch and use Core-Switch-Rack for the device name. - Reserve 10.10.0.20 for the WattBox and use MPU-Rack for the device name.